jaxnet-lab/jaxnetd/docs/protocol/README.md

+# JAX.Network

-# JAX.Network - core difference and feature description
+Protocol and feature description

+> THIS DOCUMENT IS NOT FINISHED YET
+>
+> some data and information can be outdated

 ## Table of Content